lcappuccio/crud-application/README.md

 A basic crud application example

 ## Installation
+1. Create the necessary database table on your favourite RDBMS (see script.sql)
+2. Download and change JDBC URL, username and password in org.systemexception.crudapplication.impl.EmployeeDaoImpl
-Download, compile and deploy to any web container
+3. Compile and deploy to you favourite web container

 ## Usage
 Available servlets: